siddhartha-gadgil/DeptWeb/_seminars/2020/2020-10-21-jotsaroop-kaur.md

 ---

-We prove some new $L^p$ estimates for the maximal function associated to bilinear Bochner Riesz in all dimensions $n\geq 1$.
+We prove some new $L^p$ estimates for the maximal function associated to bilinear Bochner Riesz means in all dimensions
+$n\geq 1$.
 This is a joint work with Saurabh Shrivastava.